evanfields/TravelingSalesmanHeuristics.jl/README.md

 A word of warning: the heuristics implemented are
 * heuristics, meaning you won't get any optimality guarantees and except on very small instances are unlikely to find the optimal tour;
 * general purpose, meaning they do not take advantage of any problem specific structure;
 * simple and (hopefully) readable but not terribly high performance, meaning you may have trouble with large instances.
-In particular the 2-opt path refinement strategy slows down noticeably when there are >400 cities.
+In particular the two-opt path refinement strategy slows down noticeably when there are >400 cities.

 ### Installation ###
 Install the package by typing `Pkg.add("TravelingSalesmanHeuristics")` into a Julia REPL.
 Load it with `using TravelingSalesmanHeuristics`.